 - Use small plates and utensils to help control portion sizes.

 Some foods you eat may cause some pain or discomfort if you do not chew them completely.
 Some of these are pasta, rice, bread, raw vegetables, and meats.
-Adding a low-fat sauce or gravy can make them easier to digest.
+Adding a low-fat sauce, broth gravy can make them easier to digest.
 Other foods that may cause discomfort are dry foods, such as popcorn and nuts, or fibrous foods, such as celery and corn.

 You will need to drink up to 8 cups (64 ounces), or 2 L, of water or other calorie-free liquids every day:

 - Do not drink anything for 30 minutes after a meal.
 Also, do not drink anything while you are eating.
 The liquid will fill you up, and this may keep you from eating enough healthy food.
 Or, it may lubricate the food and allow you to eat more than you should.